 - What can be improved?

-The transition from a daily Scrum meeting to a more flexible Kanban stand up should not cause any difficulties.
+The transition from a daily Scrum Stand up meeting to more flexible Kanban meetings should not cause any difficulties.
 The discussion format is different but the result of time-saving becomes obvious very soon.

 How to avoid delayed tasks?

 First, it is important to understand why your tasks are delayed and make some efforts to effectively accelerate them.
 The reasons for the release “braking” tasks can be as follows: